rkupffer/Workshop_ModernR/README.md

 This repository contains the materials for the workshop **Modern R** at the SMiP graduate school in Mannheim, Germany.

-The workshop consits of three parts:
+The workshop consists of three parts:

 - Introduction to `R Markdown`
 - Writing APA conform manuscripts with the `papaja` package